 The MOFCOM published a discussion draft of the proposed Foreign Investment Law in January 2015 aiming to, upon its enactment, replace the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
-The draft Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign and domestic investments.
+The draft Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
 The MOFCOM solicited comments on this draft and substantial uncertainties exist with respect to its enactment timetable, interpretation and implementation.
 The draft Foreign Investment Law, if enacted as proposed, may materially impact the entire legal framework regulating the foreign investments in China as well as the viability of our current corporate structure, corporate governance and business operations in many aspects.

 Among other things, the draft Foreign Investment Law expands the definition of foreign investment and introduces the principle of "actual control" in determining whether an enterprise is considered a foreign-invested enterprise, or an FIE.
 According to the definition set forth in the draft Foreign Investment Law, an FIE refers to an enterprise established in China pursuant to PRC laws that is wholly or partially invested by foreign investors.
 The draft Foreign Investment Law specifically provides that an enterprise established in China without direct foreign equity ownership but "controlled" by foreign investors will be treated as an FIE.
 Once an enterprise falls within the definition of FIE, it may be subject to foreign investment "restrictions" or "prohibitions" set forth on a "negative list" to be separately issued by the State Council in the future.
 If a foreign investor proposes to establish an FIE to conduct business in an industry subject to foreign investment "restrictions" on the "negative list," the foreign investor must obtain market entry clearance by the MOFCOM before the proposed FIE can be established.
 Moreover, an FIE cannot conduct business in any industry subject to foreign investment "prohibitions" on the "negative list."
 However, during the market entry clearance process, the investor of an FIE may apply to the MOFCOM in writing to request that the FIE be treated as a PRC domestic enterprise, if the FIE is ultimately "controlled" by PRC entities and/or citizens.
-In this connection, "control" is broadly defined in the draft law to cover any of the following summarized categories: (i) holding less than 50% of the voting rights or similar equity interest of the subject entity; (ii) holding less than 50% of the voting rights or similar equity interest of the subard or other equivalent decision making bodies; or (iii) having the power to exert decisive influence, via contractual or trust arrangements, over the subject entity's operations, financial matters or other key aspects of business operati
+In this connection, "control" is broadly defined in the draft law to cover any of the following summarized categories: (i) holding 50% of or more of the voting rights or similar equity interest of the subject entity; (ii) holding less than 50% of the voting rights or similar equity interest of the subject entity; or the subject entity but having the power to secure at least 50% of the seats on the board or other equivalent decision making bodies; or (iii) having the power to exert material influence, via contractual or trust arrangem